 5. Reference: This is the reference number of this transaction

-6. Fees: This is the amount of Fees that Paystack will charge you on this transaction.
+6. Fees: This is the transaction fee that Paystack will charge you on this transaction.

 7. Paid At: This shows the date and exact time that the customer paid you